VyperGroup/aero/docs/For devs/Index.md

 This index only lists features that are used in aero by default

+## Style

+### Proposals

+Any subheading that ends with 🧪 means that it is a Proposal and that aero will support it eventually.
+These documents will contain the simple future tense only for things that haven't yet been implemented

+Any file that soley consists of proposals it will have `PROPOSAL` at the end of the file's name and the main heading will have 🧪 at the end of it, if everything in the document is unfinalized.
+You can also put 🧪 wherever needed.
+Treat them as a TODO.

+### Drafts

+These are similar to Proposals, but for documents that will change much, and should be treated as a rough collection of my ideas, not anything to base the future work on.
+These use the emoji 📝.
+For any subheadings that are ready to be in the proposal, add 🧪 to the subheading.

+### Alternate methods

-Whenever there are multiple subheadings in a "Methods" heading, if there is a 🏆 emoji, it means that it is the default method that aero uses.
+Whenever there are multiple subheadings in a `Methods`` heading, if there is a 🏆 emoji at the end, it means that it is the default method that aero uses.
 The medals signify the fallback number.
+The awards must come before the 🧪.

 ## Glossary